 Before you have treatment for constipation, your doctor or nurse will need to find out how bad it is.
 And what the cause could be.

-See your doctor or nurse as soon as possible if you begin to have constipation.
+See your doctor or nurse as soon as possible if you haven't opened your bowels for more than 3 days or feel constipated.
 The sooner they can treat it, the more comfortable you will be.

 Talking about constipation